Access control gives businesses better control than shared keys

 Standalone Systems

-Best for small businesses with one or two doors.
+Fit: small businesses with one or two doors.
 Each door has its own keypad or card reader.
-Simple, practical, and effective for basic needs.
+Simple, focused, and effective for basic needs.

 Networked Systems